Suraj Patel: Political positions

 Patel describes himself as a "practical and progressive" Democrat.
 His platform for the 2022 US congressional election has included a technocratic focus on reducing housing and transit regulation, along with support for rezoning initiatives.
 A self-described "YIMBY", Patel supports the theory of market urbanism that encourages large-scale infrastructure and zoning reforms to address high housing costs.
 Patel has advocated for increased road safety standards and reforming street design.

-Patel is a proponent of “The Abundant Society” plan, a supply-side economics policy targeted at reducing inflation through a combination of tariff reductions, suspending the Jones Act and Foreign Dredge Act, and expanding domestic manufacturing through passing federal spending bills like the COMPETES Act.
+Patel is a proponent of “The Abundant Society” plan, a supply-side progressivism policy targeted at reducing inflation through a combination of tariff reductions, suspending the Jones Act and Foreign Dredge Act, and expanding domestic manufacturing through passing federal spending bills like the COMPETES Act.

 Patel has previously advocated for increased competition from challengers in congressional primary races.
 Patel supports congestion pricing.

 Personal life

-Patel was born in Mississippi to parents of Gujarati Indian origin, and grew up in Indianapolis.
+Patel was born in Mississippi to Gujarati parents, and grew up in Indianapolis.
 He speaks English and Gujarati.
 In 2022, Patel became engaged to Emily Bina, a producer at The Atlantic.